Services

 5

-Price corridor via Van Westendorp, demand at price points via Gabor-Granger, feature-price trade-offs via conjoint.
-The gap the brand can hold over private label.
-Whether the sustainability story carries a price premium or just a preference.
+Price corridor via Van Westendorp, demand via Gabor-Granger, feature-price trade-offs via conjoint.
+The gap the brand holds over private label, and whether sustainability carries a premium or just a preference.

 Subsectors Covered